-- There is a charge for the call, and what those charges are.
+- There is a charge for the call.

-- Charges will be billed to a credit, debit, charge, prepaid or calling card, followed by a request for your payment card information.
+- Charges will be billed on a credit, prepaid, debit, charge or calling card, and your card number must be provided.

-- Charges will begin at the end of the introductory message.
+- Charges for the call will begin at the end of the introductory message.

-- You can hang up during or at the end of the introductory message and will not be charged for the call.
+- You can hang up during the introductory message or at the end of the introductory message and will not be charged for the call.

 Filing a complaint

-If you have a complaint regarding pay-per-call fees or toll-free service, you should first try to resolve it with the billing company.
+If you have a complaint regarding a 900 or 800 number service, first try to resolve it with the service provider or the billing company.
 If you can’t resolve it directly, you can file a complaint with the FCC.
-You have multiple options for filing a complaint:
+There is no charge for filing a complaint.

-Many information service providers are not telephone companies, and therefore not regulated by the FCC.
-If you have a complaint about an information service provider that you know is not a telephone company, you can file it with the FTC at https://www.ftccomplaintassistant.gov.
+If you have a complaint about an information service provider that is not a telephone company, you can file it with the FTC at https://www.ftccomplaintassistant.gov.